zeptic99/gamescope/README.md

 ```

 ```
-// Limit a vsynced game to 30 FPS (currently broken): gamescope -r 30 -- %command%
+// Limit a vsynced game to 30 FPS: gamescope -r 30 -- %command%
 ```